-In 2013, Warren enters his 15th season in the NFL and his 9th season with the Vikings.
-Warren is the Vikings’ Vice President of Legal Affairs & Chief Administrative Officer, with responsibility for various day-to-day business, operational and administrative issues, legal affairs, strategic planning, human resources, and special projects, while also serving as a member of the Vikings’ internal stadium development deal team and representing the Vikings at NFL meetings.
-Warren is the highest-ranking African-American executive working on the business side for a team in the NFL.
+Warren is the highest-ranking African-American executive working on the business side for a team in the NFL and is the first African-American COO in NFL history.
 In September of 2013, Warren’s reputation and NFL experience were recognized when he was named a member of the NFL Committee on Workplace Diversity, which is committed to enhancing and promoting diversity at every level of the NFL.

-Following his graduation from Notre Dame law school, Warren’s first exposure to sports law came when he worked with current Southeastern Conference Commissioner Mike Slive and sports attorney Mike Glazier at a law firm specializing in representing universities charged with NCAA violations.
+Warren’s first exposure to sports law came after he graduated from Notre Dame Law school.
+He worked at a law firm that specialized in representing universities charged with NCAA violations.
 Warren also later worked as a sports and entertainment attorney/agent, representing various professional athletes, entertainers and broadcasters as the founder of Kevin Warren and Associates.

-Warren’s involvement in athletics helped pave the way for his successful career.
 As a freshman on the University of Pennsylvania basketball team, Warren was a member of the Quakers’ Ivy League championship team in 1982.
 A native of Tempe, AZ, Warren subsequently enrolled at Grand Canyon University in Phoenix, where he earned his undergraduate degree.
 While at Grand Canyon, he excelled both in the classroom and on the basketball court.
-Warren scored 1,118 points during his career at Grand Canyon and earned GTE/CoSida Academic All-America as a senior along with NAIA Academic All-America honors and NAIA District 7 Basketball Team honors as both a junior and senior.
-Warren holds three 4th place GCU basketball records, including, career points per game average (20.0), single season points per game average (23.3), and single scoring game (42).
-In March 2012, Warren was inducted into the Grand Canyon University Athletics Hall of Fame, the 16th individual inducted and only the 5th basketball player to earn the prestigious honor in the University’s 63-year history.
+Warren scored 1,118 points during his career at Grand Canyon and earned GTE/CoSida Academic All-America honors as a senior along with NAIA Academic All-America honors and NAIA District 7 Basketball Team honors as both a junior and senior.
+In March 2012, Warren was inducted into the Grand Canyon University Athletics Hall of Fame, the 16th individual inducted and only the 5th basketball player to earn the prestigious honor in the University’s history.

-Warren earned his bachelor’s degree in business administration from Grand Canyon University in 1986, his master’s degree in business administration from Arizona State University in 1988, and his Juris Doctorate degree from the University of Notre Dame School of Law in 1990.
-Warren is licensed with the State Bar of Kansas, Michigan, Minnesota (House Counsel-Rule 10), and the District of Columbia.
+Warren earned his bachelor’s in business administration from Grand Canyon University in 1986, his MBA from Arizona State University in 1988, and his Juris Doctorate degree from the University of Notre Dame School of Law in 1990.
+Warren is a licensed attorney with the State Bar of Kansas, Michigan, Minnesota (House Counsel-Rule 10), and the District of Columbia.

-Warren and his wife, Greta, who holds a bachelor’s degree from Kansas State University, have a daughter, Peri, and a son, Powers.
+Warren and his wife, Greta, who holds a bachelor’s degree from Kansas State University, have a daughter, Peri, a student-athlete at Occidental College, and a son, Powers, a student-athlete at Minnetonka High School.
 The Warren family resides in Chanhassen, MN.